lifeisacanvas24/github.io/content/blog/technology/comprehensive-github-workflow-guide.md

 ## 1. Setting up a repository on GitHub

 1. Log in to your GitHub account
-2. Click the "+" icon in the top right corner and select "New repository"
+2. Click the &quot;+&quot; icon in the top right corner and select &quot;New repository&quot;
 3. Fill in the repository name and description
 4. Choose public or private
-5. Select "Initialize this repository with a README"
+5. Select &quot;Initialize this repository with a README&quot;
-6. Click "Create repository"
+6. Click &quot;Create repository&quot;

 ## 2. Setting up SSH access